Scar (The Lion King): Critical response

+Critics have consistently singled out Irons' performance for praise, with Desson Howe of The Washington Post, Tom Hutchinson of the Radio Times, Annette Basile of FilmInk, and Terrence Rafferty of The New Yorker each calling him a standout.
+Cindy White of IGN called him "deliciously smarmy".
+For the same publication, Andy Patrizio said Irons voices Scar "in perfect Shakespearean villain mode".
+Rolling Stones Peter Travers hailed Irons for "deliver[ing] a triumphantly witty vocal performance that ranks with Robin Williams' in Aladdin".
+Graham Young of the Birmingham Mail and The Guardians Philip French called the actor "magnificent" and "excellent" in the role, respectively.
+David Sterritt of The Christian Science Monitor exalted Irons' acting, describing him as "positively brilliant".
+Both the Orlando Sentinels Jay Boyar and Mathew DeKinder of the St. Louis Post-Dispatch agreed that Irons excels in the film's dramatic moments.

-Even film critics who generally disliked the film tended to enjoy Scar's characterization and Irons's performance.
-Terrence Rafferty of The New Yorker wrote, "Among the celebrity voices on the soundtrack, two performances stand out," namely, "Jeremy Irons, as the villainous lion Scar" who "does an elegant, funny George Sanders impersonation."
-Stephen Hunter of The Baltimore Sun described Irons's voice as "plummy-rich with rancid irony."
-Television Without Pity's Ethan Alter admitted to enjoying Scar, praising the character as "a fantastic villain and easily the most fully realized of the film's characters, thanks both to Jeremy Irons's marvelously wicked vocal performance and some clever character flourishes on behalf of the animators."
-David Denby of New York, who otherwise criticized the film, felt that "Irons ... sounds like he's having a better time than he's ever had in movies before."
-In a rare lukewarm review, Anthony Quinn of The Independent felt that Irons's performance was too campy: "more Liberace than George Sanders."
+Even reviewers who disliked the film overall generally complimented Scar and Irons.
+Television Without Pity's Ethan Alter admitted to enjoying Scar, praising the character as "a fantastic villain and easily the most fully realized of the film's characters, thanks both to Jeremy Irons' marvelously wicked vocal performance and some clever character flourishes on behalf of the animators".
+David Denby of New York, who otherwise criticized the film, felt that "Irons ... sounds like he's having a better time than he's ever had in movies before".
+In a rare lukewarm review, Anthony Quinn of The Independent found his work too campy: "more Liberace than George Sanders".

 Ejiofor's characterization of Scar, while constantly compared with the original, is still generally well received.
 Renaldo Matadeen from CBR Exclusives praised Scar's remake incarnation as being more frightening than the original for having more motives in his action instead of a simple jealousy and how Scar is more active in leading the hyenas.
 Similarly, Ejiofor's performance as Scar is also praised.
 Owen Gleiberman from Variety praised Ejiofor's voice acting, commenting that his Scar raises the film's dramatic stakes, upping the ante on what Jeremy Irons did as Scar in the 1994 version.
 Scott Mendelson from Forbes comments that while he prefers Jeremy Irons's Scar, he still praised Ejiofor's performance for making Scar excellent and nuanced.